Pinecone

 )

-Index.search_records(namespace: str, query: SearchQueryTypedDict | SearchQuery, rerank: SearchRerankTypedDict | SearchRerank | None = None, fields: List[str] | None = ['*']) SearchRecordsResponse[source]
+Index.search_records(namespace: str, query: SearchQueryTypedDict | SearchQuery, rerank: SearchRerankTypedDict | SearchRerank | None = None, fields: list[str] | None = ['*']) SearchRecordsResponse[source]

 Alias of the search() method.